bpcurse/nextcloud-userexport/README.md

 ## Known Issues
 Error handling isn't yet implemented.

-If you end up with some obscure php error messages, the most probable reason is a typo in url, username or password.
+If you end up with some obscure PHP error messages or a blank page, the most probable reason is a typo in URL, username or password.

 ## Development
 I will try to maintain and enhance this script as long as Nextcloud does not provide (better) GUI based user and group export functions.